smmosquera/serge/README.txt

     Added FPS display to template game
-    Added -S option to template game to go straight to the main screen, bypassing the start screen Added engine version number to credits screen on template game
+    Added -S option to template game to go straight to the main screen, bypassing the start screen Added engine version number to credits screen on template game 0.4.2
+    Added SimplePhysicsActor to blocks
+    Added PolygonVisual as a visual element to handle polygon shapes